webplatform/docs/tutorials/using_css_multiple_background/index.md

 }
 </syntaxhighlight>

 To define multiple backgrounds you should use the background-image rule by enumerating your images comma-separated.
-You may also use other rules to set a position, repeating mode and other attributes to each of the images — just write up them also using a comma-separated list for the corresponding rule.
+You may also use other rules to set a position, repeating mode, and other attributes to each of the images — just write up them also using a comma-separated list for the corresponding rule.
 Note the order of images: they are listed left to right starting with the uppermost one and ending with the lowest one.

 The result is 100% identical:

 [[Image:CSSMB_Pic2.png|Example 2]]

 === In one rule ===

-If you don’t need you fish to swim in an independent block the whole background can be written in one simple rule:
+If you don’t need your fish to swim in an independent block, the whole background can be written in one simple rule:

 <syntaxhighlight lang="html5">
 <div class="sample3">